The way VAT is handled for online sales from businesses worldwide to consumers (that is, B2C) in the European Union (EU) changed on 1 July 2021.

 Online marketplaces (deemed supplier rules)

-The new rules also mean so-called ‘electronic interface’ marketplaces and platforms, such as Amazon and eBay, will become the deemed supplier for VAT purposes in certain cases when distance selling to EU consumers.
+The new rules also mean so-called ‘electronic interface’ marketplaces and platforms, such as Amazon and eBay, are the deemed supplier for VAT purposes in certain cases when distance selling to EU consumers.

 This affects sellers who use sites such as the aforementioned marketplaces and platforms.
 But it could also affect smaller businesses such as online antique dealers that retail items on behalf of clients.